ESG Sustainability Reporting

 Standards

-Use standards and tools, but focus on the essentials
+Use standards and tools to help you, but focus on what matters

-The UN's Sustainable Development Goals (SDGs), adopted in 2015, are currently the key driver for sustainability, which can be reported on through a range of standards and tools that are constantly evolving and developing.
-These standards include GRI (Global Reporting Initiative), TCFD (Task force on climate-related financial disclosures), SASB (Sustainability Accounting Standards Board) and NSRS (Nordic Sustainability Reporting Standard).
-In addition, legislative initiatives such as the EU Taxonomy, which is part of the EU Green Deal project, have an impact on the daily lives of companies.
+The UN Sustainable Development Goals (SDGs), adopted in 2015, currently serve as a key guide for sustainability.
+Corporate responsibility can be reported using various standards and tools that are constantly being updated and refined.
+These standards include the GRI (Global Reporting Initiative), TCFD (Task Force on Climate-related Financial Disclosures), SASB (Sustainability Accounting Standards Board), and NSRS (Nordic Sustainability Reporting Standard).
+In addition, companies’ day-to-day operations are influenced by legislative initiatives such as the EU Taxonomy, which is part of the EU’s Green Deal project.

-The EU taxonomy seeks to determine whether the reporting company's activities are responsible and what proportion of its turnover, capital and operational activities are taxonomy-compliant.
-The field of corporate responsibility is very broad, but to grasp it, it is worth focusing on what is relevant to your company's business.
-Materiality should be assessed through the effectiveness of activities.
-So, in your responsibility work, focus on what your company's activities have the greatest impact on.
-So focus on what matters.
+The EU Taxonomy aims to determine whether a reporting company’s operations are sustainable and what proportion of its revenue, capital, and operations consists of activities that comply with the Taxonomy.
+The field of corporate responsibility is truly vast, but to navigate it effectively, it’s best to focus on the issues that are material to your company’s business.
+Materiality should be assessed based on the impact of your operations.
+So, in your sustainability work, focus on the areas where your company’s operations have the greatest impact.
+In other words, focus on what matters most.

-The right reporting tool will help you to start your sustainability work and make it easier to monitor and report on your work.
-The solution facilitates both the corporate responsibility mapping process and the collection of relevant data.
-It also makes it easier to define and report on the right KPIs.
-For the ESG solution, we have chosen to partner with Wolters Kluwer CCH Tagetik ESG solution.
+The right reporting tool helps you get started with sustainability work and makes it easier to monitor and report on your progress.
+The solution simplifies both conducting a corporate responsibility assessment and collecting relevant data.
+It also makes it easier to define the right KPIs and report on them.
+For our ESG solution, we have chosen the Wolters Kluwer CCH Tagetik ESG solution as our partner.
 Read more!

-With our long experience in data platforms, integrations and reporting, we can help you define, integrate and manage your sustainability reporting data.
-We have conceptualised the ESG Data Hub, which allows for the centralised collection of data from different data sources already at the design stage of sustainability reporting.
+We have extensive experience with data platforms, integrations, and reporting, so we can help you define, integrate, and manage the data needed for sustainability reporting.
+We have developed the ESG Data Hub, which enables data to be collected centrally from various sources as early as the planning stage of sustainability reporting.